AmreetPoudel/devops-notes/devops-note/terraform/projects/workspaces/readme.md

 - `/workspaces`: Contains examples and use cases showcasing how to effectively use Terraform workspaces.
 - `/variables`: Demonstrates the definition and usage of variables within Terraform projects.

-## Getting Started

-To get started with these examples, you need to have Terraform installed on your machine.
-Follow the installation guide here: [Install Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html)